 Jobs are the various steps of your task execution and include tool executions, file uploading/downloading, and retrieval of Docker images.

 A job is created for every tool execution.
 Most of the time a single tool will execute only once per workflow, thus giving a single job per task.

 In some cases, however, a tool may be run multiple times to process individual parts of a large input more efficiently.
 This yields multiple jobs per tool.
 A tool may also be executed multiple times if one of its inputs is a list whose elements are to be processed in parallel.

-When you run an analysis, it gets executed on a computational instance from the cloud infrastructure provider (Amazon Web Services or Google Cloud Platform).
+When you run an analysis, it gets executed on a computational instance from the cloud infrastructure provider (Amazon Web Services).

 The computation instances appear as remote computers capable of executing generic software and are referred to as instances.